A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Results

 For the inversion, we adopt a multiscale strategy \citep{bunksFWI}, by filtering and inverting data components of increasing frequency content, from 5 Hz to 20 Hz.
 This is achieved by preconditioning both data and synthetics.
 For simplicity, we do not adapt the model grid to the varying frequency.
 At each of these sequential stages, we perform l-BFGS optimization for 20 iterations and use the result as the starting guess for the next step.
 The process is repeated with multiple sweeps across the frequency range, by repeating the multiscale inversion twice and restarting from the lowest frequency when the first pass is completed.
+Multiple sweeps are here necessary due to the high-low velocity inversion specific of the BG Compass model.
+During the first pass, the inversion develops a spurious reflector across the high-velocity layer located between 500 m and 1000 m deep, and subsequent passes are designed to remove it.
 The final results for WRI$\ast$ and FWI are collected in Figure~\ref{fig:BGCinv}.
 For reference, see also \citet{Peters2014} for frequency-domain WRI inversion results on a similar model.

 Notably, the poor update generated by FWI within the water layer eventually leads to the local minimum in Figure~\ref{fig:BGCinv-fwi} (for FWI, we report the result after only one data sweep).
-The WRI$\ast$ result (with data tolerance $\epsilon=0$) is shown in Figure~\ref{fig:BGCinv-twri}.
+The WRI$\ast$ result is shown in Figure~\ref{fig:BGCinv-twri}.
 Clearly, WRI$\ast$ is able to correct for the water layer and resolve the high-velocity/low-velocity sequence at 1 Km depth.
 The deeper part of the model can be improved, in principle, by further optimization or pseudo-Hessian preconditioning via incident field energy \citep[see][ for a simple Gauss-Newton scheme]{van2013mitigating}.